yunfighting/Identification-of-Membrane-Protein-Types-via-deep-residual-hypergraph-neural-network/DRHGNN/README.md

 ## reference

-We do some modification and innovation referring to the code of  *Residual Enhanced Multi-Hypergraph Neural Network*
+We do modification and innovation referring to the code of  *Residual Enhanced Multi-Hypergraph Neural Network*

 ```
 # @inproceedings{icip21-ResMHGNN,